Item added to basket:

 The board features 14x digital I/O pins, 6 analog outputs, a 16MHz crystal oscillator, 1x USB connection, power jack and ICSP header.
 The Kona328 contains everything needed to support the microcontroller; simple to use, it requires a USB connection to a computer, AC-DC adaptor or battery to get started.
 The high performance ATmega 8-bit AVR RISC-based microcontroller provides enough power and memory to store and run multiple lines of code.

 Orangepip offers a colourful introduction to coding and prototyping.
 Use it for game design, environmental sensing and all kinds of home automation projects – such as plant watering indication systems, voice-activated lighting controllers, weather stations and burglar alarms.
 In fact, a little bit of code goes a long way with the Orangepip.
 The Kona328 is also compatible with most of the Arduino shields designed for the Uno.
 If you are new to prototyping, the Orangepip represents the best value board on the market.
-All you need to add in order to complete simple projects is a USB cable (free when ordered from Rapid), breadboard, basic components and jumper wires.
+All you need to add in order to complete simple projects is a USB cable, breadboard, basic components and jumper wires.

 Sony's first development board has certainly been worth waiting for.

 Despite having less than half the footprint of an Arduino or Raspberry Pi, the Sony Spresense has a considerable number of unique features that sets it apart from other development boards – so, for example, the Spresense features on-board GNSS, a GPS receiver that IoT developers will most appreciate, as well as audio codecs giving high performance audio output.
 The board also features a real time clock, on board flash memory, and low power consumption – in itself quite impressive considering that the Spresense is based on Sony’s 6 core CXD5602 MCU, generating a clock speed of 156 MHz.